 Instructions

 Step 1: Preheat the oven to 350°F (177°C).
-Lightly butter a 9 inch by 13 inch baking dish.
+Lightly butter a 9x13-inch baking dish.

-Step 2: Melt the butter in a large saute pan or skillet over medium heat.
+Step 2: Melt the butter in a large sauté pan or skillet over medium heat.
 Add the onion, celery, garlic, salt, and pepper, stirring frequently.
 Cook until the onions and celery soften, about 10 minutes.
 Then add the parsley, sage, and rosemary.
 Cook for another 2 minutes.
 Then add the 1 cup of bone broth, stirring until combined.

 Step 3: Add the bread cubes to a large mixing bowl.
 Pour the herb butter sauce over the bread cubes.
 Mix together until evenly coated.